vennarshulytz/gitary/docs/marketing-points.md

 - Support for mathematical formulas, charts, and code highlighting
 - Intuitive and elegant writing experience

-### 2. 🎨 Excalidraw Drawing Support
+### 2. 🎨 Professional Diagramming Support
-- Built-in Excalidraw whiteboard
+- **Excalidraw**: Built-in whiteboard for beautiful diagrams and sketches
+- **Draw.io**: Professional diagram editor for flowcharts, UML, network diagrams, and more
-- Draw flowcharts, architecture diagrams, wireframes, and more
+- Draw flowcharts, architecture diagrams, wireframes, system diagrams, and more
 - All drawings saved directly to your Git repository
-- Professional drawing tools (shapes, arrows, text)
+- Professional drawing tools (shapes, arrows, connectors, text)

 ### 3. 🔄 Git Integration
 - Direct connection to GitHub, Gitee, GitCode repositories